kragen/derctuo/light-pen-latency.md

-131 counts per (degree per second) depending on which range you have set, about ±2 degrees per second of offset, and 8000-sample-per-second output — but with a built-in low-pass filter, which suggests that possibly the signal is super noisy, and which isn't really documented in the datasheet except to say that it's 5–250 Hz.
+131 counts per (degree per second) depending on which range you have set, about ±2 degrees per second of offset, and 8000-sample-per-second output — but with a built-in low-pass filter, which suggests that possibly the signal is super noisy, and which isn’t really documented in the datasheet except to say that it’s 5–250 Hz.
 The specs say it has 0.010 dps/√Hz noise spectral density, which suggests that at 500 Hz (thus 1000 samples/second) you’d expect about 0.2 dps of noise, which sounds pretty tolerable for a low-latency pointing device.